Royal Holloway warmly welcomes students from Tanzania.

 Tanzanian students at Royal Holloway study a variety of programmes, including Information Security, Project Management and Economics.

 Applicants to Royal Holloway come from a diverse range of backgrounds and we accept a broad range of qualifications to our courses.
-Each applicant is considered carefully on their individual merits, but please see below for the standard minimum entry requirements for students from South Africa.
+Each applicant is considered carefully on their individual merits, but please see below for the standard minimum entry requirements for students from Tanzania.

 Advanced Certificate of Secondary Education (CSEE)